dsidavis/DSIWeb/content/affiliates.md

 **[Gina Turco](http://www.sudogenes.com/)** (mailto: gmturco@ucdavis.edu), graduate student in Biochemistry, Molecular, Cellular and Developmental Biology (BMCDB)
-*Modeling gene regulatory networks in plants as regulatory circuits* Gina uses R, python and sql for data analysis.
-She's taken classes and is interested in both control theory and bayesian modeling.
+*Modeling gene regulatory networks in plants as regulatory circuits* Gina uses R, python and SQL for data analysis.
+She's taken classes and is interested in both control theory and Bayesian modeling.
 Gina is interested in learning more about machine learning and modeling.

 **[Nick Ulle](https://github.com/nick-ulle)** (mailto: naulle@ucdavis.edu), graduate student in Statistics